Measured Analytics and Insurance Announces Seasoned Executive Vince McCarthy as President

 With Vince McCarthy as President, Measured enhances its strategic focus on growth, new markets, and customer development

-SALT LAKE CITY, UTAH, USA, November 17, 2022 /EINPresswire.com/ -- Measured Analytics and Insurance, the cyber risk technology and insurance company using AI-powered data analytics to measure and mitigate risk for leading global insurers, today announced Vince McCarthy as its new President.
+NEW YORK CITY, NEW YORK, UNITED STATE, November 23, 2022 /EINPresswire.com/ -- Measured Analytics and Insurance, the cyber risk technology and insurance company using AI-powered data analytics to measure and mitigate risk for leading global insurers, today announced Vince McCarthy as its new President.
 McCarthy is also a member of the company's board of directors.

 Measured blends global cyber threat expertise, robust modeling analytics, and industry-native underwriting rigor to bridge the safety and scale gap between technology and insurance.
 Measured creates smarter cyber insurance products tailored for the rapidly growing cyber coverage market.
 The company, partnered with leading global insurers and technology providers, currently provides cyber coverage for small and medium-sized enterprises in the United States with revenues up to $500 million.